taikoxyz/taiko-mono/packages/website/public/b/DESIGN.md

 Such a block finalization design has the following implications:

 - The transactions that prove Block 2 and 3 are cheaper as they do not handle block finalization-related state updates which are expensive.
 The transaction that proves block 1 is more expensive as it has to finalize not only block 1, but also all the consecutive proven blocks after block 1 up to $M$ blocks, in this example, block 2 and 3.
 This implication will encourage validators to prove their own blocks as soon as possible after they enter the proving zone to reduce their L1 cost.
-- Block finalization may advance the last finalized block by more than one, given that $M$ is greater than 1.
+- Block finalization may advance the latest finalized block by more than one, given that $M$ is greater than 1.
 This translates directly to a faster block finalization speed and thus higher L2 throughput.
 But $M$ cannot be too large, otherwise, the finalization transaction may require more gas than the L1 block gas limit.

 ### Block Expiry

 Provable pending blocks will expire if they haven’t been proven within their corresponding expiry windows.
-We define block $i$’s expiry window as $w^i = max(t_p^i + T_p, t_f + T_f)$ where $t_p^i$ is the time this block is proposed, $t_f$ is the time the last finalized block was finalized, $T_p$ is a constant value based on the average time required for ZKP computation, and $T_f$ is set to be 10 minutes for now.
+We define block $i$’s expiry window as $w^i = max(t_p^i + T_p, t_f + T_f)$ where $t_p^i$ is the time this block is proposed, $t_f$ is the time the latest finalized block was finalized, $T_p$ is a constant value based on the average time required for ZKP computation, and $T_f$ is set to be 10 minutes for now.

 Expired blocks are still valid until they are reported —the network allows any address to report expired blocks.
 Once an expired block is reported it will be removed together with all blocks that follow it, regardless of whether those following blocks are proven.
 This means the validators of all subsequent blocks lost their transaction fees.
 To punish the validator of the expired block, a certain percentage of its staking will be slashed.